CSNK2A1 Foundation Logo

 Rare Disease Day 2024: A day to unite, educate, and empower families affected by rare diseases.
 Find strength in community and share your journey with others who understand.

-Harper in a red dress and standing in a field and smiling
+A little girl in a red dress is standing in a field with her hands on her hips.

 Harper is rare because she brings light and joy to everyone around her with her infectious personality.